KilledMufasa/AmputatorBot/README.md

 - Send DMs when summoned by users
 - Check multiple criteria
 - Strip URLs of markdown
-- Find the canonical link
+- Find the canonical link using 3 different methods
 - Detailed debug-info

 Also: